ellabastian/july_lycheebnb/README.md

 So that I can use MakersBnb,
 I would like to see specific information (name, description and price) about a space

+As a user,
+So that I can see, create and book listings
+I would like to log in

-As a user
+As a user,
-So that I can maximise bookings for my space(s)
+So that I can use MakersBnb,
-I want to be able to a range of available booking dates for them
+I would like to confirm bookings of my space

 ### Mockups